 What Happens After My Case is Settled?

-Unless you and your lawyer have been able to get your case dismissed, you will have to deal with the consequences of your DUI conviction after the case has been settled.
+Unless you and your auto accident lawyer have been able to get your case dismissed, you will have to deal with the consequences of your DUI conviction after the case has been settled.
 The ramifications you’ll face will depend on the severity of your conviction.
 It is likely that you will be required to attend DUI classes.
 If this is your first conviction, the program may be short, lasting only a day or two.

 However, you may be required to take a more intensive program that could last several weeks and require random drug or alcohol testing if you are a repeat offender, your BAC was extremely high, or if there was a minor in your vehicle.
 Other consequences of a DUI conviction could include: